livewires/you-win/sheets/Reference.md

 A **`Sprite`** is an image in the world that can be moved and rotated and so on.

 To create a Sprite, you must give the name of one of your costumes.
-You may also include additional attributes.
+(For experts: you may also include an object with additional attributes.)

 ```js
 UW.init({